ktheodora/SmartBucksApp/docs/_posts/2019-07-02-Reflections.md

 There are a lot of benefits involved in working as a team project.

-1. As a team, we have to convey the ideas necessary for product development which in turn needs the necessary skill of communication.
+1.As a team, we have to convey the ideas necessary for product development which in turn needs the necessary skill of communication.
 This is one of the most important skills that we gained by working as a team.
-2. Needless to say, there was a huge benefit of an understanding of the version control system Github which is of industry grade to maintain and work on the code base.
+2.Needless to say, there was a huge benefit of an understanding of the version control system Github which is of industry grade to maintain and work on the code base.
 If this project wasn't for a team, then there wouldn't be a need to learn the team management tools that let us handle everything related to the project from coding to documentation.
-3. At each sprint, we were able to develop our presentation skills, which helps us convey the message to the public.
+3.At each sprint, we were able to develop our presentation skills, which helps us convey the message to the public.

 ## Course Expectations: Our opinion

 The course "Introduction to Software Engineering" did really meet our expectations.

 - The course introduced us to the Android development platform, which helped us to enhance the android related programming skills.
 Such as Java and XML.
 - We expected the course to help us develop a working application at the end of the day and we were successfully able to develop a functioning application that can be published to the public.
 - It was always a mystery how the software that we use in our day to day lives are being created.
 But as the name of the course suggests we were able to demystify the processes under the hood of software development.